PrestaShop/prestashop-specs/back-office/advanced-parameters/webservice/advanced_parameters-webservice.md

 The user can select an authorized access permission by selecting one resource and the authorized permission's type.

-The user can grant all the permission's types for one resource by checking the checkbox "All".
+The user can grant all the permission types for one resource by checking the checkbox "All".
 It will check automatically all the permission types.
 The user can as well grant all resources for one permission type by clicking on the title of the column of the selected permission.

 - **Host check**: